knice/inquiry.ucsc.edu/source/_articles/2020-21/living-history.md

 University.
-To begin the project, commissioned in 2017 by the Memorial Art Gallery as part of an initiative to build its collection of moving images and also supported by UCSC, Julien explored Rochester---Douglass's longtime home in New York---and dove into the university's archives.
+To begin the project, commissioned in 2017 by the Memorial Art Gallery as part of an initiative to build its collection of moving images and also supported by UCSC, Julien explored Rochester&mdash;Douglass's longtime home in New York&mdash;and dove into the university's archives.
 He and his assistants scoured old books, papers, magazines, drawings, and photographs, searching for clues to a deeper understanding of Douglass and his time.
 Julien found "there was this